 Constipation rarely causes this.

-- Do you have thirst, rapid breathing, rapid pulse, or even fever and confusion?
+- Do you have thirst, rapid breathing, fast heartbeats, or even fever and confusion?

 It is important to be in the right posture to relax your pelvic muscles.

 - You have to position your knees higher than your hips.

 - Slightly lean forward and put your elbows on your knees.